ababic/django-cogwheels/docs/source/deprecation/rename.rst

     The ``YOURAPP_ICON_FOR_BLOG_POSTS`` setting has been renamed
     ------------------------------------------------------------

-    If you are using this setting to override the fontawesome icon used to represent blog posts in the admin area UI, you should update your Django settings to use the new setting name of ``YOURAPP_BLOG_POSTS_UI_ICON`` instead.
+    If you are using this setting to override the icon used to represent blog posts in the admin area UI, you should update your Django settings to use the new setting name of ``YOURAPP_BLOG_POSTS_UI_ICON`` instead.
 Failure to do this by version ``1.8`` will resort in the default icon ("fa-newspaper") being used.

     Similarly, if you are importing ``yourapp.conf.settings`` anywhere within your project, and are requesting the old setting value from it (as an attribute: ``settings.ICON_FOR_BLOG_POSTS``, or using the ``get()``: ``settings.get("ICON_FOR_BLOG_POSTS")``), you should update that code to use the new setting name also.